gateio/gateapi-php/docs/Api/SpotApi.md

 Countdown cancel orders

-When the timeout set by the user is reached, if there is no cancel or set a new countdown, the related pending orders will be automatically cancelled.
-This endpoint can be called repeatedly to set a new countdown or cancel the countdown.
-For example, call this endpoint at 30s intervals, each countdown`timeout` is set to 30s.
-If this endpoint is not called again within 30 seconds, all pending orders on the specified `market` will be automatically cancelled, if no `market` is specified, all market pending orders will be cancelled.
-If the `timeout` is set to 0 within 30 seconds, the countdown timer will expire and the cacnel function will be cancelled.
+Spot order heartbeat detection.
+If there is no \"cancel existing countdown\" or \"set new countdown\" when the user-set `timeout` time is reached, the related `spot pending orders` will be automatically cancelled.
+This interface can be called repeatedly to set a new countdown or cancel the countdown.
+Usage example: Repeat this interface at 30s intervals, setting the countdown `timeout` to `30 (seconds)` each time.
+If this interface is not called again within 30 seconds, all pending orders on the `market` you specified will be automatically cancelled.
+If no `market` is specified, all market pending orders will be cancelled.
+If the `timeout` is set to 0 within 30 seconds, the countdown timer will be terminated and the automatic order cancellation function will be cancelled.

 ### Example